The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Wet Leather Care

 If the collar gets wet from rain or a swim, let it air dry in the shade.
 Do not put it on a heater or leave it baking in direct sun while it is soaking wet.
 If your dog has been at the beach, rinse the salt off.
-Salt left sitting on leather will dry it out and eventually cause cracking.

 Regular Conditioning